maze logo

 💡 Recruiting participants for UX research can be tough

-With the Maze Panel, you can quickly and easily recruit research participants that meet your criteria, from a pool of over 3 million participants.
+With the Maze Panel, you can quickly and easily recruit research participants who meet your criteria, from a pool of over 3 million participants.

 A/B testing, also known as split testing, is an evaluative research approach that involves comparing two or more versions of a design or feature to determine which one performs better in achieving a specific objective.
 Users are randomly assigned to different variants, and their interactions, behavior, or conversion rates are measured and analyzed.
 A/B testing allows researchers to make data-driven decisions by quantitatively assessing the impact of design changes on user behavior, engagement, or conversion metrics.